OPSCCnet/OPSCCnet/README.md

  8. [Acknowledgements](#acknowledgements)

 ### 🚧 Requirements <a name="installation-req"></a>
 Please consider that OPSCCnet has been tested using unix based systems (MacOS and Ubuntu).
 A GPU is advantegous but not necessary.
-OPSCC.net can be run using regular clients.\
+OPSCCnet can be run using regular clients.\
 Requirements:
 - [ ] Unix based system
 - [ ] QuPath 0.3.1 installed on your system
 - [How to install QuPath 0.3.1](https://github.com/qupath/qupath/releases/tag/v0.3.1)
 - [ ] Anaconda (recommended) / Miniconda installed on your system
 - [How to install anaconda](https://docs.anaconda.com/anaconda/install/)
-- [ ] git installed / or manually downloaded the OPSCC.net repository
+- [ ] git installed / or manually downloaded the OPSCCnet repository
 - [How to install git](https://github.com/git-guides/install-git)

 Clone repository